© Supparsorn Wantarnagon | Dreamstime.com

-One of the biggest concerns of bradycardia is a condition called syncope.
+One complication related to bradycardia is a condition called syncope.
 It means a loss of consciousness (fainting), usually due to insufficient blood flow to the brain.
-A low heart rate can compromise your circulation.
+A low pulse rate can compromise your circulation.
 Your heart may not pump fast enough to keep a healthy flow of blood up to your brain and throughout your body.
 Fainting, of course, can lead to dangerous falls and bone fractures.

 However, research suggests that bradycardia does not increase the risk of cardiovascular disease—the precursor to a heart attack.
 A study led by Ajay Dharod, MD, an internal medicine specialist with Wake Forest Baptist Medical Center, found that a low heart rate by itself does not suggest an inevitable slide toward heart disease.
 “For a large majority of people with a heart rate in the 40s or 50s, who have no symptoms, the prognosis is very good,” Dr. Dharod says.
 “Our results should be reassuring for those diagnosed with asymptomatic bradycardia.”

 If you have bradycardia, but not other symptoms, you may not need any treatment.
 But if you do start to experience fainting or even frequent episodes of feeling lightheaded, or you start to experience chest pain, tell your doctor.
-If treatment is necessary, your doctor will need to determine the cause of your low heart rate first.
+If treatment is necessary, your doctor will need to determine the cause first.

 In many cases, bradycardia is caused by problems with the sinoatrial (SA) node.
 This is sometimes referred to as the heart’s “natural pacemaker.”
 The SA node is a cluster of cells in the upper part of the heart that sends out electrical signals that help control the beating of your heart.
 If the SA node is damaged or is otherwise not working properly, your heart rate can slow down, speed up, or become inconsistent.
 An abnormal heart rate of any type is called an arrhythmia.
 If the problem is serious enough, you may require a pacemaker.
 This small device is implanted in the chest.
 When it detects an arrhythmia, it sends an electrical signal to the heart to help restore a healthy rate.

-Another common cause of bradycardia is thyroid disease.
+Common causes and risk factors of bradycardia are old age, heart block, and damage from heart disease or heart attack.
+Another common cause is thyroid disease.
 Low thyroid function (hypothyroidism) can cause a number of health problems, including low heart rate.
 Controlling your thyroid disease with medication and lifestyle changes may help correct bradycardia.

 A low heart rate may also be a side effect of certain medications, such as digoxin, a common drug used to treat heart failure.
 Beta blockers, which are often prescribed to treat high blood pressure or tachycardia (abnormally fast heart rate), may also cause your heart to beat too slowly.
 “Bradycardia may be problematic in people who are taking medications that also slow their heart rate,” Dr. Dharod says.
 “Further research is needed to determine whether this association is casually linked to heart rate or to the use of these drugs.”